sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 An error occurred (AccessDenied) when calling the AssumeRole operation: User: arn:aws:sts::688655246681:assumed-role/eks-challenge-cluster-nodegroup-NodeInstanceRole/i-0cb922c6673973282 is not authorized to perform: sts:AssumeRole on resource: arn:aws:iam::688655246681:role/challengeEksS3Role
 ```

-Ok, so *maybe* our kubernetes access is important since we can't assume the role
+Ok, so *maybe* our kubernetes access is important since we cannot assume the role
 directly.
-Lets try to use that $TOKEN from `debug-sa` to assume the role:
+Let us try to use that $TOKEN from `debug-sa` to assume the role:

 ```bash
 ❯ aws sts assume-role-with-web-identity --role-arn arn:aws:iam::688655246681:role/challengeEksS3Role --role-session-name test --web-identity-token $TOKEN